-- Click < Calculate Strategy> under <Collect>. - Under Step 1., change the resolution to d = 0.82 Å or smaller.
-The worst acceptable value, by IUCr standard, is 0.83 Å. The best resolution that can be set on this instrument is 0.78 Å. Collecting to 0.78 rather than 0.82 increases the data collection time and is only recommended for samples that do indeed diffract all the way to the detector edge.
-Click <Apply> if you made any changes.
+- Click < Calculate Strategy> under <Collect>. - Change the resolution to d = 0.83 Å or smaller.
+The worst acceptable value, by IUCr standard, is 0.83 Å. The best resolution that can be set on this instrument is 0.78 Å. If you are not sure, use the "Estimate maximum resolution" button.
+Collecting to 0.78 rather than 0.83 Å increases the data collection time and is only recommended for samples that do indeed diffract all the way to the detector edge.

-Figure 17, Strategy Starting Window
+Figure 18, Strategy Starting Window

-Under Step 2., click <Determine Strategy>.
-In the pop-up window, it is usually safe to use the default values.
-Click <OK>,
+Click < Determine Strategy> (lower right corner).
+In the pop-up window (Fig. 19), it is usually safe to use the default values.
+Click < OK>.

-Figure 18, Determine Strategy popup window
+Figure 19, Determine Strategy popup window

-Under Step 3., click <Select Scan Parameters>.
-A popup window will emerge.
-Click the two <Estimate> buttons for "Frame angle" and "Frame time" to obtain (usually reasonable) suggested values (Fig 19).
+• The Scan Parameters box will now be populated.
+Click the <Select Scan Parameters> button.
+In the popup window, click the two <Estimate> buttons for "Frame width" and "Frame time" to obtain suggested values (Fig. 20).

-Figure 19, Strategy Window with Scan Parameters sub-window
+Figure 20, Strategy Scan Parameters sub-window

-- The frame angle value can usually be accepted it is. - The box <Theta dependent scan times> is automatically checked when using copper radiation.
+- The frame angle value can usually be accepted it is. - Check the box <Theta dependent scan times> when using copper radiation.
 Check the suggested values for the <Frame time for highest 2Theta> and <Frame time for lowest 2Theta>.
 The values to use depends on how quickly the data intensity drops off with angle.
 If high angle data are intense, then using four times the low angle exposure time is a good guess.
-If high angle data are very weak but low angle data are intense, then ten times or more can be used for the high angle fraction. - Often the suggested values are reasonable and can be used. - If you feel the suggested values are completely out of whack, make your own choice!! - Adjust the <intermediate exponent> as required. - Click <OK> to proceed.
+If high angle data are very weak but low angle data are intense, then ten times or more can be used for the high angle fraction. - If you feel the suggested values are completely out of whack, make your own choice!!